How to Write a Limerick

 bah-BAH bah-bah-BAH bah-bah-BAH

-How to write a limerick - poetry prompts
+How to write a limerick - prompts

 Ready to try some limericks of your own?
 Here are some first lines you can use to get you started if you want.